Pakistani

 The details of Mohammed's allegations from the transcript of his CSRT hearing are redacted, but the CIA has acknowledged "waterboarding" him 183 times while holding him in secret custody in 2002 and 2003.
 Waterboarding, a torture technique in which a prisoner is made to believe he is drowning, violates both the federal anti-torture statute and the War Crimes Act.
 Although the CIA videotaped the interrogations in which terrorism suspects were waterboarded and subjected to other "severe interrogation techniques," the CIA confirmed that at least two videotapes documenting the interrogations had been destroyed in 2005.
 Several officials said that the tapes were destroyed in part because officers were concerned that the video could expose agency officials to legal or security risks.

-In November 2009 Attorney general Eric Holder announced that Khalid Sheikh Mohammed along with four co-defendents in the 9/11 prosecution, would be moved from Guantanamo to stand trial in federal district court in New York City.
+In November 2009 Attorney General Eric Holder announced that Khalid Sheikh Mohammed along with four co-defendants in the 9/11 prosecution, would be moved from Guantanamo to stand trial in federal district court in New York City.
 However, after New York officials raised objections based on purported security and cost concerns, the Obama administration suspended its decision to move the case to federal court.
 Finally, on April 4, 2011, Holder reversed course and announced that the co-defendants would be tried before a military commission in Guantanamo.
-Click on the link below for more information.